iboard/rst/README.md

 Since bash-history isn't always enough persistent for my daily work, I deal with the idea to create a kinda 'central toolbox' for my shell.
 RST represents the first steps in this direction.
 I'm not sure if the 'project' will survive, tho.
 I'll give it a try.

-The first pushed version features a very simple 'ls' and 'calendar'-command.
+Current version features a very simple 'ls' and 'calendar'-command.
+There is a command-line-version `bin/rst` and a Curses-version `bin/rst-ui`.
+A Sinatra-version will be added later.

+**Branches**

+* _master_ - core and command-line version
+* _curses_ - core, command-line, and Curses implementation

 The plan is to play around with the structure of the gem until I'm satisfied and feel comfortable to start implementing more features.
 There's a ton of ideas what RST could do, I'm just not sure what it shall do.
 Let's see ...

 Install from rubygems.org